stcheng/SONiC/doc/Incremental Update.md

 3. *Admin status and MTU are must have attributes for ports and port channels, and the default values are UP and 9100.*
 4. *MTU will be changed to the port channel's MTU once a port is enslaved into the port channel.
 However, the value will be automatically reset to its original one after the port is removed from the port channel.*
 #### Phase #2
+- Should be able to move loopback interface out of `/etc/network/interfaces` file and managed by `portmgrd`.
 - Should be able to restart docker teamd and all port channel configurations are reapplied

 *Note:*